CoasterCms/coastercms/README.md

 Set up a MySQL database to host your content

-Make sure the follwoing folders/file are/is writable:
+Make sure the following folders/file are/is writable:

 /public